 And our method

 Once the community has voted to build the house, how do they decide its style?
-Of the most popular options used in modern governments, the most effective one is Rank-Choice voting.
-In this system, voters rank each option in order of preference, and an iterative process is used to whittle down the list to a single answer with the most widespread support.
-In America’s problematic, winner-take-all system (first past the post), an extreme candidate can win with the highest vote total, even though most voters don’t agree with the result– it’s the primary reason third-party candidates are not viable, as they “spoil” the outcome by “splitting the ticket.”
+Of the most popular options used in modern governments, the most effective is Rank-Choice voting.
+In this system, voters rank each option in order of preference, and an iterative process whittles down the list to a single answer with the most widespread support.
+In America’s problematic, winner-take-all system (first past the post), an extreme candidate can win with the highest vote total, even though most voters don’t agree with the result – it’s the primary reason third-party candidates are not viable, as they “spoil” the outcome by “splitting the ticket.”
 Instead, Rank-Choice’s elimination rounds reallocate the votes for each choice eliminated, and the process repeats as many times over as necessary until one surpasses fifty-percent.
 Wherever practiced, Rank-Choice moderates extreme divisions in the electorate by highlighting acceptable compromises, and ends the tyranny of the isolated, radical plurality.
-Candidates are neither rewarded for pandering to the extremes with crazy ideas nor punished for their centrist participation, but instead, incentivized to reach out to the entire electorate with sensible solutions.
+Candidates are neither rewarded for pandering to the extremes with fringe ideas nor punished for their centrist participation, but instead, incentivized to reach out to the entire electorate with sensible solutions.

-First, read our philosophy to better understand our Creed.
+Read our philosophy to better understand our Creed.

 Neural-Democracy’s Other Topics